 Information about gender or ethnicity

-If you're applying for a joint loan, they will check the same details of the person you are applying with.
+If you're applying for a joint loan, it will check the same details for the person you are applying with.

-Lenders usually use your credit record to work out how risky it is to lend to you and what interest rate to offer you on a loan.
-This is called risk based pricing.
+Lenders usually use your credit record to decide what interest rate to offer you on a loan.
+This is called risk-based pricing.

-If you have a history of missed payments or CCJs, you are deemed to be a high-risk borrower, so you are likely to be offered a higher interest rate if approved for a loan.
+The best rates are typically offered to borrowers with the strongest credit records.
+If you have a history of missed payments or CCJs you are deemed to be a high-risk borrower, so you are likely to be offered a higher interest rate if you’re approved for a loan.

-Just because you have bad credit doesn't always mean that you can't get a loan.
-It can mean that you'll likely be offered a higher interest rate.
-You may also be offered a smaller loan than what you were looking for.
+Having bad credit doesn't always mean you won’t be able to get a loan.
+It can just mean that you'll be offered a higher interest rate.
+You may also be offered a smaller loan than the one you originally applied for.
 Read more about getting a loan if you have bad credit.

-The first thing you should do before you apply for a loan is to check your credit history.
+The first thing you should do before you apply for a loan is to check your credit reports.
+You should get them from all three credit reference agencies, which you can do for free, as they may hold different information.

-This is to ensure that there are no mistakes on your record.
-For example, old accounts that should be closed being listed as still active, or incorrect personal details like your address.
+By checking them you can make sure there are no mistakes on your records.
+For example, old accounts that should be closed being listed as still active, incorrect personal details like your address or financial associations with people you are no longer connected to.

 If you are worried that poor credit could stop you from being accepted for a loan you could look into bad credit alternatives.
-Or you could take some time to improve your credit rating and apply for a loan at a later time.
+Or you could take some time to improve your credit rating and apply for a loan at a later date when your chances of getting a loan or a more affordable one have improved.

 Need a loan?
 Compare loan lenders side by side to find one that is cheap to pay back, lets you borrow what you need and has repayments you can afford.